 From world-renowned Port wine, to handmade tiles exclusive to Portugal, to the city of Fatima, a religious epicenter for pilgrims, it is an authentic European country–but with fewer crowds!
 Portugal’s temperate climate makes it an enjoyable place to visit year-round.
-Whether you are wandering through historic city squares admiring the ornate architecture, or experiencing traditional Fado music and Flamenco dancing as you cruise the Douro River, Portugal has something to satisfy the desires of any traveler!
+Whether you are wandering through historic city squares admiring the ornate architecture, or cruising along the waters of the Douro River, Portugal has something to satisfy the desires of any traveler!

 Tours & Packages

 We love hearing your stories and seeing your photos!
 Check out our entire fan photo gallery and upload your photos.